International Education Week (IEW) at Texas State

 What is International Education?

 International education involves the effort to educate people about the global nature of the environment in which they live, study and work.
-International education at a university campus is illustrated by departments, offices, and organizations with international emphases like the Center for International Studies, the International Office, the Study Abroad office, the Texas State Intensive English program (TSIE), and the International Student Association.
+International education at a university campus is illustrated by departments, offices, and organizations with international emphases like the Center for International Studies, International Office, Study Abroad office, and Texas State Intensive English program (TSIE).

 International education takes place in the curriculum, research, study abroad, and instruction in intensive English to students whose first language is not English.
 There are also many offices within the University that have international components such as international admissions, the hiring of international faculty, and services and activities related to international students and scholars, including Fulbright Scholars.